 As a cook, you don’t miss anything happening inside your home.
-Time in the kitchen also means time spent in the living room watching tv or hearing your guests’ tales of excitement.
+Time in the kitchen also means time spent in the living room watching TV or hearing your guests’ tales of excitement.
 Your kitchen becomes the social hub of the house without you needing to do anything.

 Increased Resale Value.
-With all these perks in mind, people just love open concept kitchens.
+With all these perks in mind, people just love open-concept kitchens.
 Buyers are more likely to buy a home with an open concept than a closed concept.
 Whether you’re staying in your home long term or planning on selling it in the near future, consider the worth of your home down the line.

 Loud noises – To the misfortune of someone watching a movie or someone having a work meeting in their working space 10ft away, the dishwasher or mixer will be heard throughout the house.
-An open concept kitchen evolves into an echo chamber of loud appliances and cooking.
+An open-concept kitchen evolves into an echo chamber of loud appliances and cooking.

-The smell travels — In some ways the smell is a good thing.
-You’re baking cookies and your children run down the stairs to grab some while they’re fresh out of the oven.
+The smell travels — In some ways, the smell is a good thing.
+You’re baking cookies, and your children run down the stairs to grab some while they’re fresh out of the oven.
 It isn’t until you accidentally burn something or you’re cooking fish that you realize that the smell travels everywhere.
-Soon your couch will smell like cooked tuna for the next week.
+Soon, your couch will smell like cooked tuna for the next week.

 Difficult to clean — The larger space means you need to clean every nook and cranny of your kitchen to ensure it’s spotless.
 If you don’t, it makes the other rooms look messy by association.
-It’s not as easy as closing the door and dealing with it when you’re mentally prepared to clean the kitchen again
+It’s not as easy as closing the door and dealing with it when you’re mentally prepared to clean the kitchen again.

 Limited design choices — When you decide to give your kitchen an updated touchup, you have to consider how the kitchen will look with the rest of the house.
-You have think about how the light fixtures in the living room will look with the backsplash of the kitchen.
+You have to think about how the light fixtures in the living room will look with the backsplash of the kitchen.
 It’s an intricate process that may require some design help.

 Closed Kitchen Benefits